What Is Ontology and Does the Bible Teach It

 5) Q: If someone is struggling with their identity, how does this “ontological lens” help them?

 A: It pulls the ground out from under the pressure to define ourselves by our jobs, our relationships, or our past failures.
 Those are external, shifting things.
-An ontological identity is rooted in the structure God gave us.
-When you realize your identity is fixed in your union with Christ, a structural and enduring reality, you stop looking for identity in the “surface” world.
+An ontological identity is rooted in the structure God gives.
+When you realize your identity is fixed in your union with Christ, a structural and enduring reality, you stop looking for identity in the surface world.
 You are already what God says you are.